E-series of character varieties of non-orientable surfaces: Introduction

-\begin{remark} (i) It was conjectured in~\cite{HLRV} for $r$ even that $\H_\mu(z,w)\in \Z[z,w]$ and this was recently proved by Mellit~\cite{Mellit1}.
-Note that $\H_\mu(z,w)$ is not in fact polynomial for $r=1$ (see for example Lemma~\ref{r=k=1}).
-It appears, however, that in general for $r$ odd the denominator is small.
+(ii) It was conjectured in~\cite{HLRV}, in particular, that for $r$ even $\H_\mu(z,w)$ is a polynomial with integer coefficients.
+This was recently proved by Mellit~\cite{Mellit1}.
+Note that in general $\H_\mu(z,w)$ is not in fact polynomial for $r=1$ (see for example Lemma~\ref{r=k=1}).
+It appears, however, that in general for $r$ odd the denominator is fairly small.
 For example, for $k=1$ we seem to just have denominator $q^2+1$ and then only for $n\equiv 2 \bmod 4$ and when all parts of $\mu$ are divisible by~$2$.
 On the other hand, note that the specialization $q^{d_\mu/2}\H_\mu\left(\sqrt{q}, \frac{1}{\sqrt{q}}\right)$ for any $r>1$ {\it is} a polynomial by~\eqref{euler-spec-hook-pol}.